 A pretrial diversion offers a complete dismissal, granting you have a record with no history of theft.
 If the DA accepts you for pretrial diversion, you enter into a one-year contract that demands community service and zero tolerance for future theft charges.

-Lisa Shapiro Strauss is a former prosecutor with more then 20 years of experience in defending the rights of those facing criminal charges.
+Lisa Shapiro Strauss is a former prosecutor with more than 20 years of experience in defending the rights of those facing criminal charges.
 If you have been charged with accepting stolen property in Houston, contact Lisa Shapiro Strauss for a criminal defense attorney who can explain your options, analyze your case, and protect your rights.